shakacode/react-webpack-rails-tutorial/README.md

 Specific functionality in question:

-1. NOTE: Any references to localhost:3000 *might* need to use 0.0.0.0:3000 until Puma fixes an issue regarding this.
-2. **Handling of Sass and Bootstrap**: The tutorial uses CSS modules via Webpack.
-This is totally different than the older way of having Rails handle Sass/Bootstrap, and having NPM/Webpack handle the Webpack Dev Server.
-The tutorial now has NPM handle all visual assets.
-We are using this technique on a new app, and it's awesome!
+1. **Handling of Sass and Bootstrap**: This tutorial uses CSS modules via Webpack so that NPM can manage all visual assets and we gain a better separation of concerns (Rails for server-side functionality & NPM/Webpack for all things client side).
+However, [react_on_rails](https://github.com/shakacode/react_on_rails) still supports (and in fact uses) the Rails Asset Pipeline so traditional use of visual assets through the pipeline is possible.
-3. **Hot Reloading with Rails**: The tutorial has different startup scripts than the generators.
+1. **Hot Reloading with Rails**: The tutorial has different startup scripts than the generators.
 The dev mode has the WebapackDev server providing the JS and CSS assets to the tutorial.
 This means you get **HOT RELOADING** of your JS and CSS within your Rails app.

 If you want to implement CSS Modules and hot reloading after using React on Rails generators, then see [Hot Reloading of Assets For Rails Development](docs/additional-reading/hot-reloading-rails-development.md).